Mello007/vote-service/README.md

 ## Quick start

 ```
 1. You must have postgresql!
 Download it and create new database.

-Change
+2. Navigate to the folder with project and change
 settings in file: src/main/resources/applications.yaml

-2. Navigate to the folder with project, the next write:
+Write:

 3. mvn clean package

 4. mvn spring-boot:run